instana/instana-grafana-datasource/CONTRIBUTING.md

 This will run integration tests against a certain tenant unit of Instana.

-4. Built the projec via `docker built`
+4. Build the project via `docker build`
 5. Run `yarn start`
 6. Goto http://localhost:3000 and login with admin/admin.
 A default Instana datasource was allready added using the provided env variables.
 The mountebank server runs default at http://localhost:8010 and the only valid api token is 'valid-api-token'.